bethropolis/suplike-social-website/README.md

 [bethropolis](https://github.com/bethropolis)

+> you can show support to this project by staring this repo, it really means alot to me.

 # License

-it is licensed under my favourate License [MIT license](https://mit-license.org/).
+it is licensed under my favourate License [MIT license](https://mit-license.org/) _(do what you want)_.